interchainio/funding/review_process.md

-Upon submission, the **Granting Entities**, [Interchain GmbH](https://interchain.berlin/) and [Informal](https://informal.systems/), will assess whether the application is complete and meets the legal criteria for eligibility.
+Upon submission, the **Granting Entities**, [Interchain GmbH](https://interchain.berlin/) and [Informal](https://informal.systems/), will assess whether the application is complete and meets the criteria for eligibility.

 Granting Entities will then perform an initial review using the